Resources

 6. Core Values Should Drive Every Decision

 Chef Shaya’s core values influence every decision in his business, from operational procedures to employee evaluations.
 For general managers, this means embedding your organization’s values into everything you do—whether it's hiring, team development, or how you handle customer relationships.
-Values should not just be ideals but should be integrated into your everyday practices.

 "All of our core values are how we evaluate our team.
 You’re evaluated on reliability, positivity, empowerment, education...We empower our team to challenge what we do.
 We ask our team to disagree with us when they feel like we’re doing something that goes against their belief, and we encourage that."